bluesky-social/atproto-website/content/specs/auth.md

 #### Authorization Interface

 The Authorization Server (PDS/entryway) must implement a web interface for users to authenticate with the server, approve (or reject) Authorization Requests from clients, and manage active sessions.
-This is called the “Authorization Interface”.
+This is called the "Authorization Interface".

 Server implementations can chose their own technology for user authentication and account recovery: secure cookies, email, various two-factor authentication, passkeys, external identity providers (including upstream OpenID/OIDC), etc. Servers may also support multiple concurrent auth sessions with users.